getify/Functional-Light-JS/ch1.md

 If we use FP principles, I believe we will create code that is easier to reason about.
 Once we know these principles, they will be recognizable and familiar in the code, meaning we'll spend less time figuring that part out when we read a piece of code.
 Our focus will be spent on how all the well-known, established lego pieces are assembled, not on what those lego pieces mean.

-FP is one of the most useful tools for writing readable code. *That* is why it's so important.
+FP (at least, without all the terminology weighing it down) is one of the most effective tools for writing readable code. *That* is why it's so important.

 ## Take